 You, too, can use your website footer to promote your freelancing work – or any other work you do – to visitors.

-The Bei blog footer does not contain any contact information, whatsoever.
+The Bei blog footer does not contain any contact information.
 It does not have a call-to-action, either; however, it uses another method of designing the website footer that has brought it a lot of success.
 When you check out their website’s blog, you will notice a neat background made of cartoon illustration.

 How is this done?
 In the case of Monocle, all of the HTML links are placed inside the footer.
 This design results in a better navigation experience for visitors.

 This website is all about gourmet popcorn.
 Its footer is designed in such a way that any visitor will easily find the particular sweet they are looking for.
 It also incorporates an interesting retro design to make it visually appealing.
-Additionally, the website provides a subscribe form.
+Additionally, the website provides a subscription form.
 This will enable a visitor to know about releases of new flavors.

 In this example, the website footer has incorporated the geographical location of the restaurant.
 It also shows other important information, such as business hours and how to find a restaurant.